Hawaiian Airlines MasterCard Review: 80,000 Bonus Miles + Two Free Checked Bags

 • 2X points on all other eligible purchases.

-• 1 Free Night Award every year after your Card renewal month.
-Award can be used for one night (redemption level at or under 85,000 Marriott Bonvoy(R) points) at hotels participating in Marriott Bonvoy(R), such as Le Metropolitan, a Tribute Portfolio Hotel in Paris.
+• Receive a Free Night Award every year after your Card renewal month.
+Plus, earn an additional Free Night Award after you spend $60k in purchases on your Card in a calendar year.
+Award can be used for one night (redemption level at or under 35,000 points at hotels participating in Marriott Bonvoy(R).
 Certain hotels have resort fees.

 • See Rates and Fees